NagyStanislav/OjaQuantiles/README.md

 R package OjaQuantiles: Iterative and exact procedures for computing the Oja quantiles, ranks, signs, and depth for multivariate data.

-To install the package *OjaQuantiles* in Windows you need to have R Tools installed on your computer, see
+To install the package *OjaQuantiles* in Windows, you need to have R Tools installed on your computer, see

 https://cran.r-project.org/bin/windows/Rtools/